StevenGin/StevenGin.github.io/_posts/2019-04-25-march-madness.md

 # Welcome

-Ever year, **<a href="#" style="color: #343a40; text-decoration: none;" data-toggle="popover" data-placement="top" data-trigger="focus" title="Kaggle" data-content="Kaggle is a website that hosts Machine Learning competitions.">Kaggle</a>** hosts a competition to predict the NCAA Division I Men's Basketball Tournament, known better colloquially as **March Madness**.
+Ever year, **<a href="#" onclick="return false;" style="color: #343a40; text-decoration: none;" data-toggle="popover" data-placement="top" data-trigger="focus" title="Kaggle" data-content="Kaggle is a website that hosts Machine Learning competitions.">Kaggle</a>** hosts a competition to predict the NCAA Division I Men's Basketball Tournament, known better colloquially as **March Madness**.
 In 2018, I decided to throw my name in the ring and put my predictive mettle to the test.
 The experience was incredibly arduous but equally rewarding.
 While I didn't win (or even come close!), I still built a very powerful model built on top of some novel innovations.
 I'd love to share what I've learned.

 ## The Competition
 You might be familiar with **March Madness brackets**.
 A longstanding tradition accompanying the tournament asks basketball fans to predict winners for each tournament match.
 Often putting money on the line.
 The American Gambling Association estimates Americans will bet $8.5B in 2019 on March Madness alone ([Source](https://www.americangaming.org/wp-content/uploads/2019/03/March-Madness-One-Pager.pdf)).
 How hard is it to get a perfect bracket?
 If you were inclined to flip a coin to arbitrarily select winners, your chance to win would be 1 in 2^63 or 1 in 9.2 quintillion.
 Those are some pretty bad odds.